 Many of those interviewed for this research discussed the opportunities and challenges that are linked to the increased attention that the media receives before and during elections in countries.
-During these times, it is perceived that there is more interest in (and resources for) coordination and engagement in dialogue across sectors, and a more acute understanding of the role the media can play in electoral outcomes.
-That said, there is also room for greater attention to media in electoral support.
-As recently as 2012, media and journalism remained one of the lowest priorities in electoral aid packages, according to a report by UNDP.16
+Election typically produce heightened interest in (and resources for) coordination and engagement in dialogue across sectors, and a more acute understanding of the role the media can play in electoral outcomes.
+That said, funding for media work during elections has been inadequate.
+As recently as 2012, media and journalism remained one of the lowest priorities in electoral aid packages, according to a report by UNDP.25